Skip to main content

 Talking to AI isn't like programming.
 You don't need special words.
 You just need to explain what you want in a clear, friendly way.

 This guide shows how to ask good questions, with examples you can borrow.
+The prompts here come from real testing. we've used every one of them in ChatGPT and Claude to check they give useful results.

 Think of it like a conversation